adambard/learnxinyminutes-docs/haxe.html.markdown

             case "rex"  : favorite_thing = "shoe";
             case "spot" : favorite_thing = "tennis ball";
             default     : favorite_thing = "some unknown treat";
+            // same as default:
-            // case _   : favorite_thing = "some unknown treat"; // same as default
+            // case _   : favorite_thing = "some unknown treat";
         }
-        // The "_" case above is a "wildcard" value
-        // that will match anything.
+        // The "_" case above is a "wildcard" value that will match anything.

         trace("My dog's name is " + my_dog_name
                 + ", and his favorite thing is a: "
                 + favorite_thing);

         //////////////////////////////////////////////////////////////////
         // Expression Statements
         //////////////////////////////////////////////////////////////////
         trace("***EXPRESSION STATEMENTS***");

-        /*
-           Haxe control statements are very powerful because every statement is also an expression, consider:
+        // Haxe control statements are very powerful because every statement
-        */
+        // is also an expression, consider:

         // if statements
         var k = if (true) 10 else 20;